Rosie Holt

+Early life

+Holt originates from Somerset, in the west of England.

 Career

-Holt jointly wrote and performed as part of the double act "Holt and Talbot", alongside Christian Talbot, at the Edinburgh Fringe in both 2017 and 2018.
-Holt is one of a number of satirists who subsequently found a popular online niche for her art during the COVID-19 pandemic.
+In August 2013, Holt's entry in The Sitcom Trials, 'Never Better', was selected as winner.
+Holt jointly wrote and performed as part of the double act Holt and Talbot, alongside Christian Talbot, at the Edinburgh Festival Fringe in both 2017 and 2018.
+Holt is one of several satirists who subsequently found a popular online niche for her art during the COVID-19 pandemic.